 Describes someone who has totally committed (emotionally, spiritually, financially, and practically) to advancing the work of Jesus Christ at Canyon Creek Church to see the whole world reconciled back to God and worshipping Him in joy.
-Often used to describe our members.
+Often used to describe our owners.

 Simply means to change the fundamental nature of something by immersion in water.
 Baptism is the oldest rite of the Christian Church.
 Jesus himself was baptized by John to establish its sanctity.
 Since then billions of Christians have likewise been dipped or sprinkled with water as an outward sign that they share in the death and bodily resurrection of Jesus Christ.

 A campus is a site where the people of Canyon Creek regularly gather to worship.
 It could be a school, a traditional church, a shop or warehouse.
 We hope there is a campus in your city.